 There are many possible causes for a P0306 code.
 As usual, it’s a good idea to start with the easiest, most accessible tests before diving into the more invasive engine mechanical tests.

-Once the ignition system is ruled out, checking for vacuum leaks related to cylinder number 6 should be your next step.
-If nothing can be found visually, pull up the short term fuel trim PID on your scan tool for the engine bank containing cylinder 6.
-On a normal running engine, this number should stay around 0, anything over 0 means that the ECM is adding fuel to compensate for a lean condition.
+Once the ignition system is ruled out, checking for vacuum leaks related to cylinder six should be your next step.
+If nothing can be found visually, pull up the short term fuel trim PID on your scan tool for the engine bank containing cylinder six.
+On a standard running engine, this number should stay around 0; anything over 0 means that the ECM is adding fuel to compensate for a lean condition.
 Any negative numbers indicate the ECM is taking away fuel to compensate for a rich condition.
-You can monitor these numbers and carefully spray carb cleaner around different sections of the engine, paying special attention to the intake manifold gasket area.
-If you see the fuel trim spike negative, that means you have found a vacuum leak.
+You can monitor these numbers and carefully spray carb cleaner around different engine sections, paying special attention to the intake manifold gasket area.
+If you see the fuel trim spike negative, it means you have found a vacuum leak.
 The ECM sees the carb clean as extra fuel and forces the trims negative to compensate.
 You can also use an unlit propane torch to be more precise.
-A smoke machine, if available is also a great way to check for vacuum leaks.
+A smoke machine, if available, is also a great way to check for vacuum leaks.

 Common Mistakes To Avoid While Diagnosing The P0306 Code

-It is very common for people to replace the ignition coil and spark plug to try in repair a P0306.
-While ignition coils are the most common source of a misfire, it’s important to follow a proper diagnostic process to fix it right, without spending extra money on unnecessary parts.
+It is prevalent for people to replace the ignition coil and spark plug to repair a P0306.
+While ignition coils are the most common source of a misfire, it’s essential to follow a proper diagnostic process to fix it right, without spending extra money on unnecessary parts.

 Tips To Avoid P0306 In The Future

 Following the manufacturer’s maintenance schedule will help avoid misfires.
-This keeps the engine in the best mechanical condition possible, and the spark plugs will be replaced at the proper intervals.
+This way, you can keep the engine in the best mechanical condition possible, and the spark plugs will be replaced at the proper intervals.